Diet

 Vitamin C

-Scurvy is a potentially fatal illness in guinea pigs.
+Without enough vitamin C, scurvy can develop within 60-90 days.
+It’s a potentially fatal illness in guinea pigs.

 Sugar

-Therefore, the best guinea pig diet includes less sugar and fats but more vitamin C and fiber.
+The best guinea pig diet includes less sugar and fats but more vitamin C and fiber.

 Fiber